lingtalfi/Chloroform/personal/mydoc/pages/chloroform-array.md

 - jsCode: string=null.
 Some js code to add to handle the form.
 I first created it to implement a multiple edit system.
                The js code will be included inside some <script> tags provided by the renderer.
 - cssId: string=null.
 The css id of the form, if set.
 Null is returned by default or if the cssId was not set.
+- id: string=chloroform_one.
+The id of the form.
+This is:
+    - used to know which form on the page was posted (given that a page could potentially contain multiple forms)
+    - defined by the [clever form initiative](https://github.com/lingtalfi/TheBar/blob/master/discussions/clever-form-initiative.md), which chloroform is designed to work with

 ```